-At our Devon boarding school, we are surrounded by beautiful grounds that always remind us how lucky we are to be so close to the joys of the natural world.
+At our private school in Devon we are surrounded by beautiful grounds that always remind us how lucky we are to be so close to the joys of the natural world.

 If you’re seeking new ways to enjoy the great outdoors with your family, an outdoor party offers some great opportunities to have fun in your own garden.
 Whether it’s for a birthday, special celebration or a holiday treat, a garden party will help you make the most of the spring and summer sunshine!